RudolphLamp/COS221PA5/README.md

 **4:** Configure the API:

 Navigate to the directory where you copied the website files.
+Open all the files in a code editor like VS CODE.
+Update all the file paths to your specific XAMPP file where the downloaded files are stored.
+You need to specify the exact paths for each file.
 Open the config.php file located in the api directory.
 Update the database connection settings in api.php to match your local phpMyAdmin database configuration.